oscerd/puppet-tomcat-module/README.md

 	  }
 ```

-Otherwise if you just need to install tomcat and deploy a package, without specify, a context you can use this example manifest:
+Otherwise if you just need to install tomcat and deploy a package, without specify a context you can use this example manifest:

 ```puppet
 	tomcat::setup { "tomcat":